 9. As a class, we discuss each of these ideas.
 I have the person who wrote the question read it aloud, explain their initial thoughts and then other students respond; they add to the original discussion.

-This simple act, discussing questions and thoughts that the students came up with makes the conversation much more authentic.
+This simple act, discussing questions and thoughts that the students came up with makes the conversation much more authentic and inevitably leads to more meaningful book discussions.
 There are many more students who are eager to add to the conversation as opposed to the times when I come up with questions.
 My favorite part of this activity is that the students OFTEN come up with ideas that I had not thought about it.
 These fantastic ten year olds never cease to amaze me!